StackVista/stackstate-docs/setup/agent/agent-v1.md

 StackState Agent V1, also referred to as the API-Integration Agent, allows you to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
 All other integrations with

-The StackState API-Integration Agent is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).
+StackState Agent V1 is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).

 ## Installation

-Install the StackState API-Integration Agent by using the following sequence of steps:
+Install StackState Agent V1 by using the following sequence of steps:

 {% tabs %}
 {% tab title="Debian, Ubuntu" %}
-1. Download the [API-Integration Agent Debian package](https://l.stackstate.com/stackstate-agent-1-deb-latest) or run this command on the machine where you wish to install the Agent:
+1. Download the [StackState Agent V1 Debian package](https://l.stackstate.com/stackstate-agent-1-deb-latest) or run this command on the machine where you wish to install the Agent:

    ```text
    wget https://s3-eu-west-1.amazonaws.com/agent.stackstate.com/stackstate-agent-deb-repo/pool/s/stackstate-agent/stackstate-agent_1.3.0-1_amd64.deb'